quokkateam/quokka/README.md

     ```
     $ cd .. && cd quokka
     ```

-4. Install virtualenv if you don't have it:
+4. Copy the example config vars file to a locally, git-ignored file to manage config vars with for each environment:

     ```
+    $ cp quokka/helpers/configs/example_vars.py quokka/helpers/configs/vars.py
+    ```

+5. Install virtualenv if you don't have it:

+    ```
     $ pip install virtualenv
     ```

-5. Create a new virtual environment and install python dependencies:
+6. Create a new virtual environment and install python dependencies:

     ```
     $ virtualenv venv